 - Oral history interview with June Wayne, 1970 August 4-6

-- Image Gallery items from other collections related to Wayne, June Claire
+- Image and Media Gallery items from other collections related to Wayne, June Claire

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with June Wayne, 1965 June 14, Archives of American Art, Smithsonian Institution.